Homework gap: Affordability

 One of the most commonly cited reasons for students’ lack of internet access at home is that it costs too much for their families to afford.
 In one study of K-12 students who did not have home internet access, 38% of all the families who were surveyed reported that it was too expensive for them.
 Although the homework gap is commonly thought of as a problem that mostly affects rural students, its greatest impact falls on students who live in urban areas, who have internet plans available to them but whose families cannot afford the price.
 Out of 64 million Americans with no internet access, only 16 million live in areas where there is no infrastructure.
 Some students who report having internet access at home are only able to use the internet through smartphones and mobile hotspots, in which case their usage depends on having enough data on their family's monthly data plan.
 Studies suggest that students whose families rely on mobile phones for internet usage often run out of data quickly or periodically lose access to phone service due to bills not being paid, making it an unreliable internet source for students needing to complete school work.
+The homework gap is closely linked to broader issues of the digital divide, where students from low-income households lack reliable internet access needed to complete school assignments.
+According to the National Education Association, this gap has become a major barrier to educational equity because many schools now assign homework that requires internet use.

 Lack of infrastructure

 Some students in rural areas of the United States are unable to access the internet at home because the infrastructure for internet access does not exist where they live.
 A study conducted by the Institute of Education Sciences in 2015 found that 18% of students living in remote rural areas had either no internet access or they only had dial-up internet access.
 Even if students in rural areas are able to access the internet at home, it is likely that their internet speed is inadequate.
-According to a 2015 FCC report, 53% of Americans living in rural areas could not reach 25 Mbps download speed, which is the benchmark broadband speed set by the FCC.
+According to a 2020 FCC report, 22% of Americans living in rural areas could not reach 25 Mbps download speed, which is the benchmark broadband speed set by the FCC.